 Partnership member firms were early to recognize the pandemic danger, limiting travel and encouraging employees to work from home.
-During the past four weeks, Partnership leaders have shared information and conducted policy discussions with Governor Cuomo, Mayor de Blasio and Senate Minority Leader Schumer.
+Since the beginning of the pandemic, Partnership leaders have shared information and conducted policy discussions with Governor Cuomo, Mayor de Blasio and Senate Minority Leader Schumer.
 Throughout the crisis, the Partnership has worked with government, foundations, and others to address rapidly emerging challenges of the pandemic.
 These initiatives have included support for health care providers and first responders, relief for vulnerable populations, and maintaining essential business functions.

 The impact of COVID-19 has been far-reaching, but public-private partnerships will go a long way to ensure that New York emerges from the pandemic stronger than ever.